khimo/khimo.github.io/bli-guides/_how-tos/hey-siri-play-bbc-in-b-and-o.md

   </div>
 </div>

-**Remember you can run any shortcut that you have by asking Siri on your iPhone, iPad, iPod touch, Apple Watch or HomePod, by saying "Hey Siri," and then the name of the shortcut.**
+**Remember you can run any shortcut that you have by asking Siri on your iPhone, iPad, iPod touch, Apple Watch or HomePod, by saying "Hey Siri, run" and then the name of the shortcut.**